lucka-me/ingress-drone-explorer-swift/README.md

 The CI workflow builds universal binary for macOS and x86_64 binary for Linux, the file is available as artifact.

+The code itself is ready for Windows, but the compiler doesn't link Swift runtime statically.
+So the exe is not able to run without Swift dlls, and the workflow to build for Windows is disabled.

 ## Build

 Install the latest Swift, clone the repository and simply: